MutmainX/HumansTV/README.md

 ## 🌍 About The Project

+**[Still in Beta Version.Try it and give suggestions to improve]**

 **Humans TV** is a single-page web application that brings global television to your screen.
 It aggregates thousands of public live TV streams into a beautiful, modern, and user-friendly interface.

-Built with a "Human First" approach, it requires **no registration, no subscription, and no backend**.
+**Still in Beta Version.Try it and give suggestions to improve** Built with a "Human First" approach, it requires **no registration, no subscription, and no backend**.
 It runs entirely in the browser using public APIs.

 ### Key Features